 We like to help people make better decisions on things that matter, such as work, study.

 What motivates us to help people pick the right career is that a staggering 50% of us choose the wrong path*.

 We know how to avoid making the wrong career choice.

-We’d like to offer a place where you can find out your skills and preferences quickly, and then get you great insights into career paths.
+We’d like to offer a place where you can find out your skills and preferences quickly, and then get great insights into career paths.

 You’ll find Youtubes of ‘day in the life’ of people, great podcasts, nice reads, online courses to get a taste for a job or study, books, good blogs, and relevant forum sites.

 We value people wanting to become a Tattoo Artist as much as people who’ve put their eyes on becoming a Neurosurgeon.
-College is right for some, and trade school much better for others.
+College is right for some, and trade school right for others.

-We believe in the power of communities, and are initiating Career Exploration Initiatives that link high school students through their schools with local businesses, either through organizations like Rotary International or through existing alumni organizations.
+We believe in the power of communities, and are initiating Career Exploration Initiatives that link students through their schools with local businesses, either through organizations like Rotary International or through existing alumni organizations.
 Our goal is to offer as many students as possible to connect with local businesses and (retired) professionals, and this way learn about possible career paths before making up their minds on post-secondary career steps.